SuperOfficeDocs/superoffice-docs/docs/document/cloud/sharepoint-documents/configure-permissions-with-aad-groups.md

 ## Step 4 – Review the SharePoint site groups​

 ​Members of the SharePoint site group Owners (Permission Levels Full Control), will have access to all content on that site.
-Including all folders and documents. ​
+Including all folders and documents.​

 Make sure there are no user accounts in this group.
-Only service accounts. ​
+Only service accounts.​

 ​![-screenshot][img4]

 <!-- Referenced links -->

 <!-- Referenced images -->
-[img1]: media/so-sharepoiont-home.png
+[img1]: media/so-sharepoint-home.png
 [img2]: media/advanced-permissions.png
 [img3]: media/share.png
 [img4]: media/review.png